14 Aug Ten Ways to Use Mobiles and Smartphones in Market Research

 #3.
 Feedback via User-initiated SMS Surveys

 A short code can be used to allow potential respondents to initiate a survey using a key word (e.g., Text JAVA to 78789 to start the survey).
+Standard rates may apply.
 User-initiated SMS surveys are a useful way to gain feedback on a transactional basis.
 Using a variety of start words allows you to track where or when a respondent learned about the survey.

 #4.
 Make Reminders More Effective